 Flamingo Park became a West Palm Beach historic district in January 1993.
 It was listed in the National Register of Historic Places in 2000.

 FPNA puts on neighborhood-wide home tours, garden tours and yard sales that are open to the public.

 The Holiday Historic Home Tour began in 1991 and has been offered almost annually since, typically on the first Sunday in December.
-Our 26th home tour is being planned for Dec.
+Our 26th home tour was held Dec.
 8, 2019.